j-sh-park/Mice_Brain_CNN/README.md

 -  <a href="https://bioconductor.org/packages/release/bioc/vignettes/EBImage/inst/doc/EBImage-introduction.html#1_Getting_started">EBImage Installation Guide</a>

 ### <div id="run">Running & Usage</div>

+Start a new R Project in RStudio in the same directory as `image7-shiny`.

 Open the file `image7_shiny` in RStudio and click on 'Run App' on the top right.